Ford completes 2.3 billion euro investment in Spanish car plant

 The investment in the Spanish plant continues a trend of auto production moving south in Europe, where wages tend to be lower.
 Ford closed a factory in Belgium last year as part of a restructuring of its loss-making European operations.

-Just as Mexico has a thriving motor industry making vehicles for much of the Americas, its Spanish counterpart is prospering by keeping labour costs down and targetting markets abroad.
+Just as Mexico has a thriving motor industry making vehicles for much of the Americas, its Spanish counterpart is prospering by keeping labor costs down and targeting markets abroad.
 Around 80 percent of the Ford plant's production is for export.

 Spanish Prime Minister Mariano Rajoy visited the Ford plant in the eastern region of Valencia on Thursday and said the auto industry had played a key part in the recuperation of the Spanish economy.
 The European Commission has sharply increased its forecasts for Spanish economic growth this year.